Homemade Granola Bars

 - Pour the melted mixture over the dry ingredients and mix well until everything is moistened.

-- Pour the oat mixture into the prepared pan and press down to ensure that the ingredients are tightly compacted in the pan.
+- Pour the oat mixture into the prepared pan and really press down to ensure that the ingredients are tightly compacted in the pan.
 Sprinkle the top evenly with the mini chocolate chips and press down on the top lightly with the back of a spoon.

 - Cool at room temperature for a couple hours, then slice into bars.